doct0rX/Udacity/Android/AndroidBasicsbyGoogleNanodegreeProgram/README.md

             + [How to properly handle audio interruptions](https://medium.com/google-developers/how-to-properly-handle-audio-interruptions-3a13540d18fa) by Developer Advocate Joanna Smith
             + [Managing Audio Focus](https://developer.android.com/guide/topics/media-apps/volume-and-earphones.html)
     * Touch Feedback with custom drawable [Codepath tutorial](https://guides.codepath.com/android/ripple-animation) on ripple animations.
+    * Navigation Patterns and Fragments in Android
+        + As I build My own app, I can learn more about how to structure your app in both the [navigation section](https://material.io/guidelines/patterns/navigation.html#) of the Google Material Design spec and this guide on [designing effective navigation](https://developer.android.com/training/design-navigation/index.html).

 --------